Overview

 Debugging Checklist:

-• Set breakpoint at change location
+• Set breakpoint at target location

 • Check variable values at each step

-• Identify the area to change
+• Identify the area that needs changes

 • Discuss fix with team before implementing

-• Test change immediately after implementation
+• Test changes immediately after implementation

-Snake Game Debugging Evaluation Table
+Assessment - Snake Game Debugging Evaluation

 Track your team’s performance through the debugging session: